 2. CONTACT LENS FITTING (21%) This assesses knowledge of methods for interpreting prescriptions; procedures for handling contact lenses; determining and modifying measurements for contact lens prescriptions; and anatomy and physiology of the eye.
 Tasks Associated Knowledge Statements T7.
 Interpret contact lens prescriptions to understand vision corrections.
 K14.
 Knowledge of anatomy and physiology of the eye.
 K15.
 Knowledge of how to interpret contact lens prescriptions.
 T8.
 Perform keratotomy to measure curvature of patient cornea.
 K14.
 Knowledge of anatomy and physiology of the eye.
 K16.
 Knowledge of methods to adjust base curve measurements.
 K17.
 Knowledge of how to interpret keratotomy findings.
-K18. • curve.
+K18.
+Knowledge of methods to use a keratometer to measure base curve.
 T9.
 Modify curvature measurement to improve contact lens fit.
 K14.
 Knowledge of anatomy and physiology of the eye.
 K19.
 Knowledge of base curves, diameters, and thicknesses of contact lenses.
 K20.
 Knowledge of instruments used to verify contact lens parameters and fit.
 T10.
 Convert spectacle lens prescription to contact lens prescription.
 K15.
 Knowledge of how to interpret contact lens prescriptions.
 K19.
 Knowledge of base curves, diameters, and thicknesses of contact lenses.
 K21.
 Knowledge of methods for modifying contact lens prescriptions to accommodate for astigmatism.
 T11.
 Wash hands before handling contact lenses.
 K22.
-Knowledge of methods for maintaining hygiene when handling contact lenses.
 T12.
 Handle different contact lens types based on manufacturer's recommendations.
 K23.
 Knowledge of methods for handling soft contact lenses.
 K24.
 Knowledge of methods for handling hard contact lenses.
 K25.
+Knowledge of methods for handling rigid gas permeable contact lenses.

 T13.
 Dispense trial lenses for patients based on base curve and vision correction requirements.
 K16.
-Knowledge of methods to adjust base curve measurements. · K19.
-Knowledge of base curves, diameters, and thicknesses of contact lenses.
-T14.
+Knowledge of methods to adjust base curve measurements.
+K19.
+Knowledge of base curves, diameters, and thicknesses of contact lenses. Γ14.
 Assess base curve, diameter, and visual acuity of trial contact lenses to determine fit.
 K16.
 Knowledge of methods to adjust base curve measurements.
 K17.
 Knowledge of how to interpret keratotomy findings.
 K19.
 Knowledge of base curves, diameters, and thicknesses of contact lenses.
 K20.
 Knowledge of instruments used to verify contact lens parameters and fit.
 K26.
 Knowledge of methods to perform visual acuity tests.
 K27.
 Knowledge of methods to assess fit of contact lenses.
 K28.
 Knowledge of procedures to use a slit lamp to assess the relationship between the cornea and the lens.